 As the final episode of Channel 4’s documentary Britain’s Most Historic Towns airs tonight, I am going to recount my August bank holiday weekend 2017 in Winchester to add to my account of escapades in York in July 2015.
 Two historic towns down, four more to go (not counting my school visit to Cheltenham for the Cheltenham Literary Festival)!
 Here are tips on holidaying in “Britain’s most Norman town”, including 5 must-see places.

 Lydia, a friend of my friend Qi, told me last January that Copenhagen was doable in a weekend.
-I had written Copenhagen down as a potential city to visit by then, but still had many months before I had to book the holiday, and this had disheartened me.
+I had written Copenhagen down as a potential city to visit by then and this had disheartened me.
+In a ‘which European country should you move to’ personality quiz I took in 2016, Denmark was apparently my ideal post-Brexit home.
 Nevertheless, the price of flights at the time that I wanted to travel was right, so I did go in the end, with my Mum.
 We visited over Halloween, flying there on one day, spending four full days in the city without venturing beyond it, and flying back on the 6th day.
 In my experience, I would say that the opening statement is true if you want to tick off all the things that Copenhagen is famous for, since the Denmark is similar to England in terms of weather and food (mostly gloomy and plain).
 However, you need more time to see the things that I think Copenhagen should be famous for.

 Over the May bank holiday weekend, my Mum and I visited Dublin for the first time.
 It was my second, more informed, trip to Ireland, and we saw into not only Dublin’s past and present but also future.
 Other first-timers on a similarly short break, you may find this a good introduction to Dublin.
 It is not a sightseer’s guide to the city, but more of a recollection of personal impressions of the people and their attitudes, the city’s culture and heritage, the weather, and a few tourist tips we learned by trial during our brief stay.